-Our club leadership is happy to welcome you, get to know us!
+Our club leadership is happy to welcome you!
+Please join one of our meetings and let us get to know you.

 Corresponding Secretary – Ivan Nedds